 In Orders Nos.
 637-A and B, the Commission reversed its position on whether it had declared specific pipelines tariffs to be unjust and unreasonable pursuant to section 5.
-This lack of clarity in the Orders is indicative of the Commission’s total failure in this proceeding to follow its statutory mandates.
+This lack of clarity in the Orders is indicative of the Commission’s own confusion about its statutory basis for its decision.
 The Commission’s failure to engage in the rigorous analysis required by section 5 of the NGA mandates that this aspect of order No. 637 be reversed.

 __.
 The Commission Failed To Make The Requisite Findings Required By Section 5 of the NGA.

 In order for the Commission to modify or reject a pipeline’s existing rate or tariff provision, it must act pursuant to section 5(a) of the NGA.
-Under section 5(a) the Commission must find that an existing rate or tariff provision is unjust and unreasonable and then find that its proposed change is just and reasonable.
-The Commission bears the burden of bringing forth substantial evidence to prove both issues and failed to support either of its findings with substantial record evidence.
-As was demonstrated in section __ there is not an industry-wide problem that can be remedied by applying a generic solution.
+Under section 5(a), the Commission must find that an existing rate or tariff provision is unjust and unreasonable and then find that the proposed change is just and reasonable.
+The Commission bears the burden of bringing forth substantial evidence to prove both issues but failed, in this case, to support either of its findings with substantial record evidence.
+As was demonstrated in section __ above, there is not an industry-wide problem that can be remedied by applying a generic solution.
 Each pipeline’s ability to segment capacity is dictated by how that system actually operates.
-Because of the unique operational nuisances of every interstate pipeline operational issues like segmentation do not lend themselves to generic solutions.
+Because of the unique operational nuances of every interstate pipeline, issues like segmentation, which involve operational matters, do not lend themselves to generic solutions.

-Order No. 637 recognizes that segmentation is not an issue that can be addressed by a generic solution, because the applicability of segmentation is expressly conditioned upon operational feasibility.
-This is totally different than when the Commission on a generic basis eliminated minimum bills from all pipelines’ tariffs or required pipelines do adopt a straight fixed variable rate design.
-In those cases the application of the generic policy did not depend on the operational characteristics of a particular pipeline system.
-The fact that the applicability of section 287.7(e) will be determined on a case specific basis clearly demonstrates that the industry is not faced with a generic problem but, rather a pipeline-specific issue.
+Order No. 637 itself, however, seems to recognize that segmentation is not an issue that can be addressed by a generic solution, because the applicability of segmentation is expressly conditioned upon operational feasibility.
+The fact that the applicability of section 287.7(e) will be determined on a case-specific basis clearly demonstrates that the industry is not faced with a generic problem but rather a pipeline-specific issue.
 Thus, this Court must reverse the Commission’s attempt to mandate a generic solution in this proceeding.

 The substantial evidence test when applied to the Commission’s use of section 5(a) has been equated to the standard review for whether an agency has acted in an arbitrary and capricious manner.
 In Northwest Pipeline, the court found, “An agency decision may be arbitrary and capricious if it fails to consider important relevant factors or there is no rational connection between the facts found and the choices made.”
-In order to protect the pipeline’s NGA’s right to initiate for setting rates, this Court has held that section 5 imposes on the Commission, “a more rigorous evidentiary burden than section 4.”
+In order to protect the pipeline’s NGA right to initiate rate changes, this Court has held that section 5 imposes on the Commission, “a more rigorous evidentiary burden than section 4.”
 Moreover, the Commission’s unsupported assertion does not amount to substantial evidence.
 When each of these standards are applied to this proceeding, it is clear that the Commission has failed to comply with the statutory mandates of section 5.